 On conclusion of the viva, the examiners will agree a final mark and submit this with the final joint report form and oral exam mark sheet.
-The paperwork will be submitted to the Graduate School.
-Once all of the paperwork has been received, the coursework has been completed and the exam spreadsheet has been approved by the course director the Research Degrees Officer will inform the student and supervisor of the outcome.
+The paperwork will be submitted to the Examinations and Assessments Office.
+Once all the paperwork has been received, the coursework has been completed, and the exam spreadsheet has been approved by the course director the Exams Office will inform the student and supervisor of the outcome.